redpanda-data/connect/website/docs/guides/bloblang/functions.md

 ### `timestamp_unix`

 Resolves to the current unix timestamp in seconds.
-You can add fractional precision up to the nanosecond by specifying the precision as an argument, e.g. `timestamp_unix(3)` for millisecond precision.

 ```coffee
 received_at = timestamp_unix()